-- Still no negativity in the market but prices seem to become smaller.
+- Still, no negativity in the market but prices seem to become smaller.
 There is a risk for bitcoin to roll over so keep your stop loss close.
-So far it looks positive but we have reached slower point of this uptrend and traders might be looking to take profits if higher prices are not reached.
+So far it looks positive but we have reached a slower point of this uptrend and traders might be looking to take profits if higher prices are not reached.

 As this is a bigger time frame it requires more attention and a little less focus on detail.
 This is one way to read an hourly cryptocurrency chart.

 Investors are masters of reading the daily crypto charts and all they care about is the market sentiment and longer-term trends.
 This is where you find the bigger picture and the story behind the larger moves.